ybgskr12/Reforestation/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.